mcl0777/data-driven-energy-audit/README.md

 # Data-Driven Energy Audit

 This project is a prototype developed as part of a master's project to technically enhance the Data Energy Audit process.
-The application analyzes energy consumption data from e.g. CNC machines during different operational phases to better estimate the energy consumption of the machine and its components.
+It aims to improve energy transparency in e.g. CNC machining by analyzing electrical consumption across distinct machine states – Standby, Ready, and Process and across the different components of the machinery.
+This project provides a reproducible toolchain for visualizing, analyzing, and reporting machine-level energy data.
 The focus is solely on electrical energy consumption.

 ## Features